 The total aggregated area is 48.34 square kilometres, including the 28.5 square kilometres next to the Capital International Airport, the 4.96 square kilometres of the Beijing CBD, the 2.96 square kilometres of the Jinzhan International Cooperation Service Area, and the 10.87 square kilometres of the central business district which includes the area around the Zhangjiawan Design Town.

-The International Commerce Service Area will focus on the development of digital trade, cultural trade, business exhibition, medical health, global delivery logistics, cross-border finance and other industries, to create a pilot area for innovation in airport economy.
+The International Commerce Service Area will focus on the development of digital trade, cultural trade, business exhibitions, medical health, global delivery logistics, cross-border finance and other industries to create a pilot area for innovation in the airport economy.

 High-end industries area

-The High-end Industrial Area totals 39.49 square kilometres, including the 10.36 square kilometres of the west of Daxing International Airport and the 27.83 square kilometres of the Beijing Economic and Technological Development Zone.
+The High-end Industrial Area totals 39.49 square kilometres, including the 10.36 square kilometres west of Daxing International Airport and the 27.83 square kilometres of the Beijing Economic and Technological Development Zone.

-The High-end Industrial Area will focus on developing international financial, cultural creation and the industries related to biotechnology and health environment, and more.
+The High-end Industrial Area will focus on developing international financial, cultural creations and the industries related to biotechnology and health environment, and more.

 Furthermore, it will be utilized as a base for transforming scientific and technological achievements, with hubs for strategic emerging industries and international high-end functional institutions.

 Foreign businesses interested in benefiting from the Pilot FTZ in Beijing or anywhere in China where there is an FTZ, can begin the procedures for registering immediately.